Warlord56x/warlords-duel/README.md

 >
 > It is recommended to increase stats before buying units
 > the stats from the hero only applies when the unit is bought,
-> consider uning refund if you messed up the order.
+> consider using refund if you messed up the order.
 >
 > All commands parse and execute validly ALL TIME,
-> this means that you CAN use a starting command,
+> this means that you CAN use a tactical phase command in the battle phase,
-> and the parsing WILL NOT FAIL if the usage ampunt of arguments are correct.
+> and the parsing WILL NOT FAIL if the usage amount of arguments are correct.